Key Action 1 – Adult Education

 Eligible outgoing activities

-- Job shadowing (2 to 60 days): for peer monitoring while working.
+- Job shadowing (2 to 60 days): for peer exchanging while working.

-- Teaching or Training Assignments (2 to 365 days): to provide training to an organisation abroad.
+- Teaching or Training Assignments (2 to 365 days): teaching or providing training to learners at an organisation abroad

-- Group mobility for learners (2 to 30 days): for cooperation with peers under the supervision of accompanying trainers.
+- Group mobility for ADU, learners (2 to 30 days, at least two learners per group): for a learning period at an ADU partner abroad with their peers under the supervision of accompanying teachers.

 * All eligible activities must take place in eligible Programme countries abroad.